The Cultivation Page

 First a disclaimer.
-I'm not a great fan of group planting as it is impossible to water or fertilise individual plants.
+I'm not a great fan of group planting as it's impossible to water or fertilise individual succulent plants.
 Plants grow at different rates, so after some time a fast grower dominates the arrangement or a sprawling plant has grown all over the others.
 Also, when you come to re-pot the roots are all mixed up, so it is harder to repot without root damage.

 However, some people like group plantings and community bowls of succulent plants can look very effective for a while.
 Think of them as temporary arrangements that should be renewed and replanted at regular intervals.

 Planter: Try to use a bowl or planter with drainage holes.
 I like clay pots which confer stability and help excess water to evaporate, but lots of successful growers use plastic pots.
 It would be best to choose a container where you can water from the base by standing in a larger tray or dish.

 That decorative porcelain bowl inherited from grandma isn't ideal if doesn't have drainage holes in the bottom.
 Watering a pot without drainage is a delicate matter.
 Excess water easily builds up and nothing kills succulent plants faster than soggy roots.
 However, you might be able to use your decorative bowl to hide a suitable-sized pot with drainage, in which your cactus garden is planted.

-Choice of plants: Ideally choose succulents or cacti that remain small and compact and are of a similar type so that their watering requirements are similar.
+Choice of succulent plants: Ideally choose succulents or cacti that remain small and compact and are of a similar type so that their watering requirements are similar.
 Plants from within one succulent plant family often look more attractive together than a disparate mix from different families.
 Alternatively, a selection of succulent plants from a particular geographic area could be made.
 Very effective arrangements of differently-coloured Lithops (living stones) are sometimes seen at cactus shows.
 It would be possible to make an attractive planted arrangement with a selection of Adromiscus with different leaf forms and colours.
 Many cacti remain fairly small throughout their life and flower freely including some Mammillarias, Rebutias and Gymnocalyciums.